inyoninjas/inyoninjas.github.io/index.md

 layout: default
 ---

-Inyo is a scriptable (AppleScript) dialog utility optimized for high-visibility messaging and data entry.
+Inyo is a scriptable (AppleScript) window dialog utility optimized for high-visibility messaging and data entry.
 Inyo's display is a full-screen, modal "overlay" that requires you to intentionally acknowledge notifications or input requests (hence "in yo' face" - btw, [icon = inyo](#icon)).
+In the documetnation, we refer to a window as an "Inyo" (it makes it much easier to talk about).
 Example use cases:

 * full screen notification
 * prompt for user input